Disallowance and reservation in Canada: 1924–1954: King, Bennett, and St. Laurent

 The Accurate News and Information Act required newspapers to print "clarifications" of stories that a committee of Social Credit legislators deemed inaccurate, and to reveal their sources on demand.
-Lieutenant Governor Bowen, mindful of the federal government's disallowance of the Social Credit Board's earlier legislation, reserved royal assent of the acts until their legality could be tested at the Supreme Court of Canada.
+Lieutenant Governor Bowen, mindful of the federal government's disallowance of the Social Credit Board's earlier legislation, reserved royal assent of the acts until their legality could be tested in both the Supreme Court of Canada and the Judicial Committee of the Privy Council.
 This was the first use of the power of reservation in Alberta history.
 In Reference Re Alberta Statutes the Supreme Court of Canada struck down the three bills as ultra vires of the province's constitutional authority, affirmed the authority of the lieutenant governor to reserve royal assent, and first proposed the existence of an implied bill of rights protecting civil liberties such as a free press.
 The Supreme Court in responding to questions posed by the government of Alberta confirmed the validity of disallowance and reservation, with the Court unanimously confirming those powers were still in operation and exercisable.
 Justice Albert Hudson went so far as to write "there is no room for serious argument" that disallowance and reservation were no longer valid powers.

-Despite its loss in the Supreme Court reference, the government of Alberta continued to bring forward legislation which the federal government found objectional.
-In 1939, An Act to amend the Limitation of Actions Act, 1935 which was meant to change the terms on debt agreement was disallowed, as was another attempt to pass similar legislation a year later.
-Lapointe died in office in 1941, but his successor as minister of justice Louis St. Laurent continued to recommend the disallowance of Alberta enactments that attempted to regulate banking, including The Debt Proceedings Suspension Act, 1941, The Orderly Payment of Land Debts Act, and the Limitations of Actions Act, 1935, Amendment Act, 1941.
-The final Alberta enactment disallowed was An Act to prohibit the Sale of Lands to any Enemy Aliens and Hutterites for the Duration of the War which prevented the sale of lands to enemy aliens and Hutterites during the Second World War for security purposes.
-St. Laurent disallowed the enactment in April 1943 as the obligation of identifying and restricting enemy aliens was an exclusive authority of the federal government.
+Despite its loss in the Supreme Court reference, the government of Alberta continued to bring forward legislation which the federal government found objectionable.
+In 1939, An Act to amend the Limitation of Actions Act, 1935, which was meant to change the terms on debt agreement, was disallowed, as was another attempt to pass similar legislation a year later.
+Lapointe died in office in 1941, but his successor as minister of justice Louis St. Laurent continued to recommend the disallowance of Alberta acts that attempted to regulate banking, including The Debt Proceedings Suspension Act, 1941, The Orderly Payment of Land Debts Act, and the Limitations of Actions Act, 1935, Amendment Act, 1941.
+The final Alberta act disallowed was An Act to prohibit the Sale of Lands to any Enemy Aliens and Hutterites for the Duration of the War which prevented the sale of lands to enemy aliens and Hutterites during the Second World War for security purposes.
+St. Laurent disallowed the act in April 1943 as the obligation of identifying and restricting enemy aliens was an exclusive authority of the federal government.
 Alberta Premier William Aberhart died shortly afterwards in May 1943, and his successor Ernest Manning slowly backed away from implementing social credit policies.
-During this period ending with Aberhart's death 11 Alberta enactments were disallowed and three were reserved.
-The disallowance of Alberta's enemy alien enactment was the last time disallowance was used.
+During this period ending with Aberhart's death eleven Alberta acts were disallowed and three were reserved.
+The disallowance of Alberta's enemy alien act was the last time disallowance was used.